 South Africa and Uganda have enjoyed good political and economic relations since 1994.
-The relations were cemented when the South Africa-Uganda JCC was inaugurated in Pretoria during November 2012.
+The relations were cemented when the South Africa-Uganda Joint Commisson of Cooperation was inaugurated in Pretoria during November 2012.

 South Africa and Uganda continue to cooperate closely and coordinate their positions on issues in a number of regional and multilateral forums, such as the AU and the UN, and share similar perspectives, particularly on the political and economic integration processes on the African continent.